-'Determining how to engage': The method and level of engagement Council will use to engage with the community on those proposals and decisions.
+'When': Which proposals and decisions the Council will engage with the community on.

-'Determining how to engage': The method and level of engagement Council will use to engage with the community on those proposals and decisions.
+'How': The method and level of engagement Council will use to engage with the community on those proposals and decisions.

-Our mana whenua partners: Council acknowledges that mana whenua are a part of the community.
+Our mana whenua partners: Council acknowledges that mana whenua are a part of the community, however since mana whenua are also our partners, Council has a separate policy and process for working with them.
 Part 3 of the Policy provides more details.